Nonnegative Hermitian vector bundles and Chern numbers: Main technical results

-Bott and Chern noticed that if a Hermitian holomorphic vector bundle $(E^r,h)\longrightarrow M^n$ with $h\geq_{\text{BC}}0$, then all the Chern forms $c_i(E,h)\geq 0$ $(1\leq i\leq n)$ (\cite[p.
+Bott and Chern noticed that all the Chern forms $c_i(E,h)$ $(1\leq i\leq n)$ of a Bott-Chern nonnegative Hermitian vector bundle $(E^r,h)\longrightarrow M^n$ are strongly nonnegative (\cite[p.
 91]{BC}).
-This fact was obtained again by Matsushima-Stoll in \cite{MS} in the case of globally generated holomorphic vector bundles by resorting to the universal holomorphic vector bundles of complex Grassmannians.
-The following theorem, which is our first main observation, states that indeed many more real forms involving in the Chern forms, including $c_i(E,h)$ themselves, are nonnegative.
+The following proposition, which is our first main technical observation in this article, states that indeed many more real forms involving in the Chern forms, including $c_i(E,h)$ themselves, are strongly nonnegative.